Gaffney High School: History

-The high school building was opened at its 65 acre campus in 2000 at a cost of $22 million.
-Faulty construction work led to the district suing the bonding company, architects and construction company.
-The district received a $10 million settlement, $6 million of it for replacing brickwork and $4 million for mediation and architectural fees.
+The high school building was opened at its 65 acre campus for the 2000–01 school year for twenty-two million dollars.
+Faulty construction work led to the district suing the bonding company, architects, and construction company.
+The district received a ten-million-dollar settlement, with six million of it for replacing brickwork and four million for mediation and architectural fees.

 In March 2007, the school board approved a plan to construct a "9th Grade Academy"; a separate building connected to the high school with a covered walkway.
-The new building will be used by freshman students, who numbered about 600 in the 2006–2007 school year, for classes and meals.
-School officials said the new building should relieve overcrowding on the campus, opened in 2001 with a designed maximum capacity of 2,000 students but with a 2006–2007 enrollment of about 2,100.
+The new building will be used by freshman students, who numbered about 600 in the 2006–07 school year, for classes and meals.
+School officials said the new building should relieve overcrowding on the campus, opened in 2001 with a designed maximum capacity of 2,000 students but with a 2006–07 enrollment of about 2,100.

 The school board also approved a new stadium for the school's Twin Lakes Road campus.
 The new stadium would replace the William K. Brumbach stadium, known locally as "the Reservation" and located at the former Gaffney High School site on East Frederick Street that is now home to Gaffney Middle School.
 On the home side of the current stadium, Gaffney's teams enter through a tunnel, described by the Spartanburg Herald-Journal as "a revered entrance for Gaffney teams."

 The projected minimum cost of the stadium was $7.2 million, and another $1.5 million may be spent to build a new field track, more parking and a team meeting room, if school officials are able to get the money from contingency funds or if construction costs elsewhere come in under budget, according to a consultant for the school district.